Creatiwity/witycms-doc/installation.md

 ### Let's start

-Congratulation, the installation of wityCMS is completed!
-Please, make sure the directory /**installer**/ is deleted from your server.
+Congratulations, the installation of wityCMS is over!
+Please, make sure the directory `/installer/` is deleted from your server.

 ![](installer-05.png)

 You can either connect to your home page, or to the administration panel with the two buttons:
-* **"Home" button**: you are redirected on your website's home you chose during the second installation step.
+* **Home button**: you are redirected on your website's home you chose during the second installation step.
-* **"Administration" button**: you are redirected on the back office.
+* **Administration button**: you are redirected on the back office.
 You need to login with the information you provided during the last step of your installation.